NEW: North Korea says U.S. calls for talks are "nothing but a crafty ploy" to shift blame

-North Korea is raising the temperature on its neighbors, saying in its latest threat that it would not give any warning before any attack on South Korea.
+North Korea has upped the temperature on its neighbors, warning in a new threat that it would not give any advance notice before attacking South Korea.

 “Our retaliatory action will start without any notice from now,” Pyongyang said in a statement published Tuesday by its official news agency, KCNA.

-North Korea said it was responding to what it called insults from the “puppet authorities” in the South, claiming that there had been a rally against North Korea in Seoul – a rally it called a “monstrous criminal act.”
+North Korea said it was responding to what it called insults from the “puppet authorities” in the South, claiming that there had been a rally against North Korea in Seoul.

-The renewed menacing rhetoric came a day after North Koreans celebrated the birthday of their country’s founder, Kim Il Sung, who launched the Korean War.
+The renewed threats came a day after North Koreans celebrated the birthday of their country’s founder, Kim Il Sung, who launched the Korean War.